JOTIBI/MCServerinstaller/README.md

 - Supports parallel installation of multiple servers.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the CC BY-NC 4.0 License.

 ---